th-koeln-intia/ip-sprachassistent-team2/docs/pages/tech-stack/mycroft.md

 ---
 # This top area is to give jekyll information about the page.
-layout: default
+layout: single
 ---

 # MyCroft-Precise

 We decided to go with MyCroft-Precise for the given [reasons](../information/wake-word-engine-comparrison.md) and started to train our
-Wake-Word: ["WakeWord"](../information/wake-word.md).
+Wake-Word.
 Hereinafter we explain, how we made it and what the difficulties were.

 ## Basics